Simpson-Computer-Technologies-Research/azure_fullstack_docker/README.md

 These are the only things you need to worry about, everything else is already set up for you!

 - `.env` to update environment variables.
+If you update the `.env` for a specfic service, you must update the corresponding `Dockerfile` and the root `docker-compose.yml` file!

 - `frontend/index.ts` to update server logic.